-- If the individual is enrolled in the SNAP E&T program and travels to complete only orientation and/or the initial assessment process, she or he may be reimbursed up to \$10.
-The individual may be reimbursed up to the amount she or he spends to participate or the State maximum. - When a participant travels to attend and successfully completes orientation and/or in-depth assessment in the same month and provides documentation for the amount spent on travel in the month requested, up to \$10 may be requested for each activity if the Orientation and Assessment occur on different days. - If the individual is enrolled in the SNAP E&T program and participates in a component during the month, she or he may receive up to \$20. - If participant travels to attend orientation and assessment and also participates in a program component during the same month, she or he is eligible to receive up to \$20 for the month.
+- If the individual is enrolled in the SNAP E&T program and travels to complete orientation and the initial assessment process, she or he may be reimbursed up to \$12.50 in transportation expenses. - If the participant travels to complete only orientation on one day and assessment on a different day, she or he may be reimbursed up to \$12.50 in transportation expenses for each day. - If the individual is enrolled in the SNAP E&T program and participates in a component during the month, she or he may be reimbursed up to \$25 in transportation expenses. - If the participant travels to attend orientation and assessment and also participates in a program component during the same month, she or he may be reimbursed up to \$25 in transportation expenses for the month.

-Reimbursements should not exceed \$20 in one "earned" month.
-The earned month is the calendar month in which the activity hours completed were documented.
+Reimbursements should not exceed \$25 in one "earned" month.
+The earned month is the calendar month in which the activity hours were completed and documented.